 Top of the pageCheck Your Symptoms

-Ticks are small spider-like animals (arachnids) that bite to fasten themselves onto the skin and feed on blood.
+Ticks are small spider-like animals (arachnids).
+They bite to fasten themselves onto the skin and feed on blood.
 Ticks live in the fur and feathers of many birds and animals.
 Tick bites occur most often during early spring to late summer and in areas where there are many wild animals and birds.

 Most ticks don't carry diseases, and most tick bites don't cause serious health problems.
-But it is important to remove a tick as soon as you find it.
-Removing the tick's body helps you avoid diseases the tick may pass on during feeding.
+But it's important to remove a tick as soon as you find it.
+Removing the tick's body helps you avoid diseases that the tick may pass on during feeding.
 Removing the tick's head helps prevent an infection in the skin where it bit you.
-See Home Treatment for the best way to remove a tick.

-Usually, removing the tick, washing the site of the bite, and watching for signs of illness are all that is needed.
-When you have a tick bite, it is important to determine whether you need a tetanus shot to prevent tetanus (lockjaw).
+In most cases, removing the tick, washing the site of the bite, and watching for signs of illness are all that's needed.
+When you have a tick bite, it is a good time to make sure your tetanus immunization is up to date.

 Some people may have an allergic reaction to a tick bite.
 This reaction may be mild, with a few annoying symptoms.
 In rare cases, a severe allergic reaction (anaphylaxis) may occur.

 Tick paralysis is a rare problem that may occur after a tick bite.
+It may cause tingling and numbness in hands or feet, double vision, and trouble swallowing.
 In some parts of the world, tick bites may cause other tick-borne diseases, such as South African tick-bite fever.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: